 • Difficulty: Easy

-Essential for the Inca Trail Private Trek:
+What to pack for the Private Inca Trail

 Please make sure this equipment is with you during the Inca Trail.